sipgate/sipgate.io/README.md

 The POST request
 ================

-sipgate.io sends POST requests with an `application/x-www-form-urlencoded` payload.
+When enabled, sipgate.io sends POST requests with an `application/x-www-form-urlencoded` payload for each of call involving your sipgate account.
 Depending on the type of request it contains the following parameters:

 ### New call